 What is HSIMS?
 Launched in February 2019 the HSIMS online database is a development of the SH Test which enables a much more precise application of the test.
-As suggested by the full name, Hystiocytic Sarcoma Index Mate Selection, it is a breeding selection tool and basically utilises an online database of all the dogs who have taken the test and who have been added by their owner.
-You have to have your dog tested in order to use HSIMS but you do not have to use HSIMS because you have had your dog tested, although it is is difficult to justify not doing to make the most of the test if you were breeding your dog.
+As suggested by the full name, Hystiocytic Sarcoma Index Mate Selection, it is a breeding selection tool and basically utilises an online database of all the Berrnese who have taken the test and who have been added by their owner.
+You have to have at least one dog tested in order to be able to use HSIMS but you do not have to use HSIMS because you have had your dog tested, although it is is difficult to justify not doing to make the most of the test if you were breeding your dog.

-KEY POINT – Having your dog tested does not mean your dog is automatically added to the database, you have to arrange this manually yourself afterwards.
+KEY POINT – Having your dog tested does not mean your dog is automatically made publicly viewable on the database, you have to arrange this manually yourself afterwards.
 Unless you elect to do this no one else need even know you have tested any dog, let alone what your result is.

 Will everyone know my dog’s results?
 The database does not disclose the dog’s test result, whether your dog is an index ‘A’ ‘B’ or ‘C’ is never revealed to anyone except yourself viewing your own dogs.
 In terms of the HSIMS process the nominal grade of each dog is effectively irrelevant.
-Using the database is entirely about how each dog interacts with a specific other dog and the actual index grading plays no part in this process.
+Using the database is entirely about how each dog interacts with a specific other dog and the actual index grading of those dogs is not a part of this process.

 What does HSIMS do?
 Simply, HSIMS uses the exact result of each dog’s test, not the allotted ‘A B or C’ grading, and compares it against a potential mate’s result to give an exact prediction for the outcome of this mating.

 However, this is a very blunt way of denominating the dog’s ‘Histio’ potential because rather than just the three grades there are these 19,683 comparisons available for every dog.
-HSIMS takes each of these indications for each dog and compares them dog to bitch, completely individually to each potential mating.
+HSIMS takes each of these indications for each dog and compares them individual dog to individual bitch, uniquely specific to each potential mating.
 Where the indications co-incide this will indicate more likelihood of Histio in the progeny from such a mating.
 Therefore it is possible from this to give a good indication of the likely breakdown of the ‘Histio’ potential of any litter.
 This is expressed as a percentage of index ‘A’, index ‘B’ and index ‘C’ puppies expected in the litter.
-Testing has shown these predictions to be very accurate and whilst the lower numbers in litters can (mostly) never absolutely tally with percentages I understand that within rounding boundaries the outcomes have been as predicted.
+Exceptions can occur butter launch testing and experience has shown these predictions to generally be very accurate and whilst the lower numbers in litters can (mostly) never absolutely tally with percentages I understand that within rounding boundaries the outcomes have been as predicted.

-KEY POINT – This test is very different from any other genetic test around and this must be understood in order to make it beneficial for the breed.
-Index ‘A’, index ‘B’ and index ‘C’ ARE NOT THE SAME as ‘Clear’ ‘Carrier’ and ‘Affected’ in the more traditional, well known, recessive gene type of test and therefore this test should not be looked at with this mentality or applied in the same way.
+KEY POINT – The ‘Histio’ test is very different from any other genetic test around and this must be understood in order to make it beneficial for the breed.
+Index ‘A’, index ‘B’ and index ‘C’ ARE NOT THE SAME as ‘Clear’ ‘Carrier’ and ‘Affected’ in the more traditional, well known, recessive gene type of test and therefore this test cannot be looked at with this mentality or applied in the same way.
 HSIMS enables the usefulness of SH test results to be maximised for the benefit of the breed.

 What Does this mean for breeding?
 The idea is that breeders use the HSIMS database as a selection tool to work towards increasing the health of Bernese by decreasing the number of index C dogs.
 This is much the same aims as the previous simple application of the test which was basically ‘do not mate ‘C’ to ‘C’ but in a completely more detailed and individual dog based way.
 Do not misunderstand this prediction.
 It is not a general, ball park, estimated, likelihood for the outcome of two proposed dogs of certain grades but an individual prediction for that mating only.
 Siblings will not be the same, offspring will not be the same, this has to be done for individual dog to individual bitch.

 How Easy it it to use?
-The simple answer to this is ‘extremely easy’ once you have tested your dog and clicked to put it on the database.
+The simple answer to this is ‘extremely easy’ once you have tested your dog and clicked the option to put it on the database.
 Most people being shown it for the first time are amazed how easy it is to use.
-Each comparison of a potential mating takes just a few seconds to complete and happens as fast as you can enter the details by locating and clicking on the two dogs you wish to ‘test mate’ in the system, one of which must belong to you.
+Each comparison of a potential mating takes just a few seconds to complete and happens as fast as you can enter the details simply by locating and clicking on the male and female dogs you wish to ‘test mate’ in the system, one of which must belong to you.

 How do I use it?
 Please be aware the following step by step description refers to the system on a laptop and obviously the layout is slightly different but very similar on a tablet or phone.
 This process written out step by step will seem very long winded but it is actually very straightforward and intuitive and most people would probably manage it without any guidance and you certainly won’t need to follow these instructions more than once.
 Each step below more or less describes a single click so you can see it is far far longer to describe it than to do it.

 How many dogs are available in the system?
-As I write this in August 2019 there are close to 1600 Bernese visible on the database and the number has grown steadily through the year since the system was launched.
+As I update this in February 2026 figure in April 2024 there are over 2,200 males and almost 3,600 females showing on the system and the number has grown steadily through the years since the system was launched.
 This is not all the dogs that have been tested as some people choose to test and keep their dogs to themselves, ignoring the option to make them available on the database and it is entirely anyone’s right to do so.
-Whilst it is encouraging to see lots fo dogs visible in the database the most important thing is to test your dogs and use the system to guide your own breeding.
+Of course not all dogs in the database are available – some will be deceased, some would be unsuitable for other reasons such as hips, elbows etc, some may be unattainable due to their location and some may simply be restricted in usage by their owners policies or their country’s regulations.
+Whilst it is encouraging to see lots of dogs visible in the database the most important thing is to test your dogs and use the system to guide your own breeding.
 You can add your dogs to the system whilst you use it and then remove him or her again afterwards if you wished , it is a simple click to add or remove a dog.
 However, most people who put their dogs on leave them on and there are lots of well known dogs on the system and many big name breeders who have many of their dogs visible permanently.
 Unless Antagene ever release any summary figures we will never know what percentage of tested dogs are on the database so any figures are pure speculation.

 How much does it cost?
 Use of HSIMS itself is free to everyone who has tested at least one dog.
 It is supplied and maintained by Antagene, the providers of the test.
 There is obviously the original charge for the test but after that HSIMS costs nothing extra to use as much and as often as you like.

 How important is it with everything else to consider?
 It is worth reiterating that ABSOLUTELY NO ONE is saying, or has ever said, this test in its previous application or HSIMS should be the sole guiding principle for Bernese mating selection.
-There are many, many things for Bernese breeders to consider, for example just in the area of health testing UK breeders have to account for hips, elbows, Histio, and 2 DM tests which are all recommended by the BMDC of GB Code of Ethics for members.
+There are many, many things for Bernese breeders to consider, for example just in the area of health testing UK, and most country’s, breeders have to account for hips, elbows, Histio, and 2 DM tests which are all recommended by the BMDC of GB Code of Ethics for members.
 This code also recommends consideration of the CoEfficient of Inbreeding for each potential mating and looking at EBVs for Hips and Elbows now they are available.
-You then may have other more occasional and general health issues such as entropian, epilepsy, fertility, dogs being of generally good health before you even bring massive factors like character, type and conformation into the mix.
-HSIMS is one tool for breeders to use but with Histio, despite certainly being under diagnosed, accounting for close on 25% of reported BMD deaths it surely is a tool that should have some current priority for BMD breeders with the overall health of the breed at heart.
+You then may have other more occasional and general health issues such as entropian, epilepsy, fertility, dogs being of generally good health before you even bring massive factors like type and conformation into the mix not to mention temperament of course which will come before any medical factors for most people.
+HSIMS is simply one tool for breeders to use to assess one breeding factor but with Histio, despite certainly being under diagnosed, consistently accounting for around on 25% of reported BMD deaths it surely is a tool that should have some serious priority for responsible BMD breeders with the overall health of the breed at heart.

 Why isn’t everyone using it Whilst it is clear that some people choose to undertake the test but keep this private and not make their dogs available on HSIMS some breeders are openly apathetic or even hostile to the test which is obviously disappointing.
 Some of the reasons people give are discussed on the main Histio article on this web site, see link below.
 Most of these do not stand up to any logical scrutiny but that does not stop people sticking to them.

 How can I test my Bernese?
-Guidance on using the test itself is available on this website on the main ‘Histio’ page which has links to the necessary Antagene page. (see link below)
+Guidance on using the test itself is available on this website on the main ‘Histio’ page which has links to the necessary Antagene page. (see link below).
+Perhaps the easiest way is to test your dog at our club’s Autumn event where reduced fee testing is available with full support and process assistance and no vet or postage fees.

 However, ‘C’ dogs have a great range within their ranks and some ‘C’ dogs will go with others very differently, there is scope for much variation within the grade.
 HSIMS does away with all the speculation and gives a prediction for every single potential mating.
 Using the database for tested dogs, you can for example take any one of your own dogs on the database and simulate a mating against any dog of the opposite sex also in the database.
 As explained above the system will quickly give you a predicted percentage of the ‘A’ ‘B’ and ‘C’ puppies they will produce, the proposed parents’ actual grading is irrelevant to this process.
 What matters is exactly how they combine together.